 - 28V < V{S,func} < 40V: Device will still be functional including the state machine; the specified electrical characteristics might not be ensured anymore.
 The regulators VCC1/2/3 are working properly, however, a thermal shutdown might occur due to high power dissipation.
 HSx switches might be turned OFF depending on VSHS_OV configurations.
 The specified SPI communication speed is ensured; the absolute maximum ratings are not violated, however the device is not intended for continuous operation of VS >28V.
-The device operation at high junction temperatures for long periods might reduce the operating life time; - V{CAN} < 4.75V: The undervoltage bit VCAN_UV will be set in the SPI register BUS_STAT_1 and the transmitter will be disabled as long as the UV condition is present; - 5.25V < V{CAN} < 5.50V: CAN transceiver still functional.
-However, the communication might fail due to out-ofspec operation; - V{POR,f} < VS < 5.5V: Device will still be functional; the specified electrical characteristics might not be ensured anymore. - The voltage regulators will enter the low-drop operation mode, - A VCC1_UV reset could be triggered depending on the Vrtx settings, - HSx switch behavior will depend on the respective configuration: - HS_UV_SD_EN = '0' (default): HSx will be turned OFF for VSHS < VSHS_UV and will stay OFF; - HS_UV_SD_EN = '1': HSx stays on as long as possible.
+The device operation at high junction temperatures for long periods might reduce the operating life time; - 18V < V{S,LIN} <28V: The LIN transceiver is still functional.
+However, the communication might fail due to out-of-LIN-spec operation; - V{SHS,UVD} < V{S,LIN} < 6V: The LIN transceiver is still functional.
+However, the communication might fail due to outof-LIN-spec operation; - V{CAN} < 4.75V: The undervoltage bit VCAN_UV will be set in the SPI register BUS_STAT_1 and the transmitter will be disabled as long as the UV condition is present; - 5.25V < V{CAN} < 5.50V: CAN transceiver still functional.
+However, the communication might fail due to out-ofspec operation; - V{POR,f} < VS < 5.5V: Device will still be functional; the specified electrical characteristics might not be ensured anymore. - The voltage regulators will enter the low-drop operation mode (applies for VCC3 only if bit VCC3_VS_UV_OFF is set), - A VCC1_UV reset could be triggered depending on the Vrtx settings, - The LIN transmitter will be disabled if $V{SHS,UVD}$ is reached, - HSx switch behavior will depend on the respective configuration: HS_UV_SD_EN = '0' (default): HSx will be turned OFF for VSHS < VSHS_UV and will stay OFF; HS_UV_SD_EN = '1': HSx stays on as long as possible.
 An unwanted over current shut down may occur.
 OC shut down bit set and the respective HSx switch will stay OFF; - FOx outputs will remain ON if they were enabled before VS > 5.5V, - The specified SPI communication speed is ensured.